 Another interesting thing is that in Phi Phi Don, there are no cars in theory.
 In practice, this is not true: I have seen some of them, but they are only used by locals.
 However, there is no traffic, and you probably won’t see any car or motorbike if you stay in the village.

 Most tourists stay in the southern part of the island, in Tong Sai Bay, where almost all hotels and restaurants are located.
-Tong Say Bay is a tourist trap: McDonald’s, Italian restaurants, fire shows in the evening in many restaurants and hundreds of shops selling all the same things made in China.
+Tong Say Bay is a tourist trap: McDonald’s, Italian restaurants, fire shows in the evening in many restaurants, and hundreds of shops selling all the same things made in China.
 Despite this, Phi Phi is still a beautiful island, and with some tricks, you can enjoy this paradise and avoid most tourists.

 Everything depends to a large extent on the choice of the hotel.
 Yes, because apart from Tong Sai Bay to the south, another part of the island in the north is completely disconnected and only accessible by boat.
 The northern part of Phi Phi is a real paradise; you will find all the best resorts.
-Sleeping in the north of Phi Phi is not cheap, but I think it’s worth spending at least two nights, especially if you have travelled all the way to Phi Phi Island.
+Sleeping in the north of Phi Phi is not cheap, but I think it’s worth spending at least two nights, especially if you have traveled all the way to Phi Phi Island.

 In this part of the island, there are far fewer tourists than in the south, and honestly, it seems to be a completely different place.
 There are several resorts, and I stayed at the Holiday Inn Resort Phi Phi Island.